WoitkeL/dorganalysis/README.md

 - regex: `pip install regex`
 - Gurobi: `pip install gurobipy`

-Note that to handle large models, Gurobi has to be installed via the website with a fitting license instead of just by pip.
+To handle large models, Gurobi must be installed via the website with a fitting license instead of just installing it by pip.

 ## Download Dorganalysis